dmarszk/leon3-grlib/README.md

 * GRLIB User's Manual
 * LEON/GRLIB Configuration Guide

-All those documents are available on Gaisler website.
+All those documents are available on Gaisler website, and within the [doc directory](doc).